Global Carbon Budget Estimates Global CO2 Emissions Still Rising in 2019

-Global emissions of carbon dioxide from fossil fuels and industry are expected to grow slowly in 2019 due to a decline in global coal use, according to a major scientific study released on Wednesday.
+Global emissions of carbon dioxide from fossil fuels and industry are expected to grow slowly in 2019 due to a decline in global coal use, according to a major scientific study released on December 4 in Madrid.

 The growth rate in 2019 is set to fall to 0.6 percent, down from 2.1 percent the previous year.
 This is due to declines in coal use in the European Union and the United States, as well as slower growth in coal use in China and India, and overall weaker global economic growth.
 The decline in coal use has been offset by sustained growth in oil and natural gas.